afnom/missing-semester/_2024/shell-intermediate.md

 Sometimes manpages can provide overly detailed descriptions of the commands, making it hard to decipher what flags/syntax to use for common use cases.
 [TLDR pages](https://tldr.sh/) are a nifty complementary solution that focuses on giving example use cases of a command so you can quickly figure out which options to use.
 For instance, I find myself referring back to the tldr pages for [`tar`](https://tldr.inbrowser.app/pages/common/tar) and [`ffmpeg`](https://tldr.inbrowser.app/pages/common/ffmpeg) way more often than the manpages.
+`tldr` can also be installed using your default package manager and run in the terminal, for example with: `tldr ls`, which is very useful for quick reminders on command syntax and usage.

 ## Finding files